Knowledge base

 If all of these addresses aren’t confusing enough there is actually no difference between a ‘business address’ and a ‘trading address’.
 Both the terms are interchangeable and have the same meaning.
 For the purpose of this article, we will refer to it as a business address.

-However, for those who conduct their businesses from their homes, using your private residential address as a business address has a couple of drawbacks.
-Firstly, it will reduce your privacy as your home address is available for those using your business to see.
-Secondly, it may look unprofessional to customers if your business address is in a residential area as this may portray your business to have less credibility and authority – not any fault of your own, but only because of prejudgment held by the public.
+However, for those who conduct their businesses from their homes, using your home address as a business address has a few drawbacks.
+Primarily, it will reduce your privacy as your home address is visible by all potential customers of your business as well as also looking unprofessional to customers as this may portray the business to have less credibility and authority – not any fault of your own, but as a prejudgment made by the public.
+To ensure that your business looks professional we provide a package which allows you to use our professional City of London address as your business address.
+This gives your business an added layer of credibility and trust which can attract new customers.

-A service address is an official mailing address that is legally required to be disclosed by all company directors.
-Therefore, if you are chosen to be a part of a limited company whether this is during or after registration the directors address information is put onto the public record.
-Here is where all directors get their personal mail as well as authorised notices from HMRC and Companies House.
+A director’s service address is an official mailing address that is legally required to be disclosed by all company directors.
+Therefore, if you are chosen to be a director of a limited company, whether this is during or after registration, the directors address will be visible on the public record.

-Unlike a registered address a director’s service addresses can be anywhere across the globe as long as it is a physical address.
-They can also use either a residential or non-residential address, this can include a company’s registered office, assuming the full address has been provided.
+Unlike a registered address a director’s service addresses can be any address globally as long as it is a physical address.
+Directors can also use either a residential or non-residential address, this can include a company’s registered office address, assuming the full address has been provided.

 Directors are not expected to operate out of their service address, nor are they required to visit them.
-A service address is simply needed for the sole purpose of receiving individual mail.
+A service address is simply needed for the sole purpose of receiving legal correspondence.
 This allows company directors to have their business mail sent to the registered address of the company that is found on the Companies House website.

 This article is information only and has been prepared for general guidance on matters of interest only, and does not constitute legal, accounting, tax, investment or other professional advice or services.
 You should not act upon the information contained in this article without obtaining specific professional or legal advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this article, and, to the extent permitted by law, Comdal Limited, its members, employees and agents do not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.